 - Difficulty chewing and eating

-- Problems maintaining good oral health
+- Problems maintaining good dental health

 - Extra pressure on certain teeth and muscles, causing strains or breakages